mhartl/git-utils/README.md

     cd ~/bin
     ln -sf ~/repos/git-utils/git-* .

-To test the installation, try using one of the scripts:
+To test the installation, try using one of the scripts, such as `git open`:

     cd ~/repos/git-utils
     git open